 Many pet owners choose to keep their beloved cats indoors.
 Often this is due to concerns over nearby busy roads, bullying neighbourhood cats, illnesses or unwanted pregnancies.
-But living indoors can mean your cat is unable to exhibit his or her natural behaviour and can lead to them becoming stressed or aggressive.
-Fortunately, some breeds are better suited as indoor cats and living with families, and there are actions you can take to help your cat feel at ease inside your home.
+However, living indoors can mean your cat is unable to exhibit his or her natural behaviour and can lead to them becoming stressed or aggressive.
+Some breeds are naturally better-suited to being indoor cats, but there are also several actions you can take to help your cat feel at ease inside your home.

 What cats make the best indoor cats?